THIS DATE IN HISTORY: May 31

 Video: Memories: Brad Richards tallies his 7th game-winner

 2011: The NHL returns to Winnipeg when the Atlanta Thrashers are sold to True North Sports & Entertainment.
 The franchise, renamed the Winnipeg Jets, will begin play in Manitoba's capital for the 2011-12 season.
-The original Jets move to Phoenix and are renamed the Phoenix Coyotes in 1996.
+The original Jets move to Phoenix in 1996 and are renamed the Phoenix Coyotes.